FGG100y/dotfiles/README.md

 # Dotfiles on my Ubuntu machine
-TODO:
   - dotfiles management | what is the best practice?

 ## using rsync to udpate dotfile repo as needed

 When it comes to dotfiles, one would like to make a change and get the effects ASAP.
 Make some aliases to quickly open and record new tricks, source it and enjoy it.
 And regularly update the repo's then push it to remote repo so that it can be shared to all other machines.

-## Or you just want to update vimrc ...
+## Or you just want to update repo/vimrc immediately

 Well, let's do it in vim and only in vim.